eQualityTime/FlowersForTuring/faq.md

 # What happens to the money?

 People pay by PayPal.
 We take out the cost of the flowers (we are fairly cheap with the flowers) and the remainder goes Special Effect.
-Each year Joe puts up an [accountancy](reports post) giving all of the details.
+Each year Joe puts up an [accountancy post](reports post) giving all of the details.

 # Do you have all the permissions?